 Health Insurance and Benefits: Your Rights

-Most employers are not required by law to offer health-related benefits to their employees, although the practice of providing health-related benefits is fairly common in many companies and businesses.
+Employers are generally not required by law to offer health-related benefits to their employees, although the practice of providing health-related benefits is fairly common in many companies and businesses.
+In addition to a helping employers recruit and retain top talent, employee healthcare benefits ensure greater productivity and fewer sick days.
 However, once an employer offers or provides health benefits -- including medical, disability, dental, and life insurance -- federal anti-discrimination laws and health plan enforcement regulations act to protect an employee's rights under those health plans.

 Anti-Discrimination in Employment Health Benefits